The first named PhysMech scholarship recipients: results of the competition

 An important disclaimer is at the bottom of this article.

-Polytechnic students are winners and prize winners of the XX open competition of TGC-1
+Polytechnic University students are winners of the "Digital Era of Transport" IT championship.

 Translation.
 Region: Russian Federal